darya-shynkevich/software-engineering/1. Software Engineering/4. Python/Django/The Temple of Django DB Performance.md

 ### 1. The N+1 Problem and select_related

 `select_related` obtains all data at one time through multi-table join Association query and improves performance by reducing the number of database queries.
-It uses [JOIN statement](../../3.%20Database/OTLP/JOIN%20statement.md)s of SQL to optimize and improve performance by reducing the number of SQL queries. *(FK and One2One)*
+It uses [4.
+JOIN statement](../../3.%20Database/OTLP/6.%20SQL/4.%20JOIN%20statement.md)s of SQL to optimize and improve performance by reducing the number of SQL queries. *(FK and One2One)*

 `prefetch_related` works by fetching the related data in a separate query after the initial query has been executed.
 This is to solve the problem in the SQL query through a JOIN statement.
 However, for many-to-many relationships, it is not wise to use SQL statements to solve them, because the tables obtained by JOIN will be very long, which will lead to an increase in running time and memory occupation of SQL statements.
 The solution to prefetch_related() is to query each table separately and then use Python to handle their relationship! *(m2m, m2one (reversed FK))*